narain2992/ud_azdevops/README.md

 ## Pre-requisites
 1. Create an Azure account
-2. Install the Azure CLI
+2. Install the latest version of Azure CLI
-3. Install Packer
+3. Install the latest version of Packer
-4. Install Terraform
+4. Install the latest version of Terraform

 ## Steps
 - Create a policy to deny resources without a tag from being created and assign it to the subscription.